IITDBGroup/2019-PVLDB-Reproducibility-Snapshot-Semantics-For-Temporal-Multiset-Relations/README.md

 ## Teradata

-We are using a virtual machine to run the teradata experiments that is running on our server.
+We are using a virtual machine to run the Teradata experiments that is running on our server.

 1. Forward port: `ssh -f -N -L 5900:localhost:5900 reproduce@debussy.cs.iit.edu`
 2. Connect to the virtual machine remotely using a VNC viewer.
 Since we forwarded the VNC port to your local host, you need to connect to `localhost` or `127.0.0.1` (e.g., using VNC viewer, `ip:localhost`).
 3. Go to the scripts folder: `cd /root/Desktop/xing/scripts`
 4. Run `./run.sh` to run the experiment and the result could be found in the `result` folder (`employee.csv` and `multiset.csv`)
+5. Please let us know if you have any problems with this setup

 **These experiments take roughly take 1 day to finish on our hardware.**